-The slip indicator light comes on for a few seconds when the ignition key is turned to "ON".
-If the indicator light does not come on when the ignition is turned on, contact your Toyota dealer.
+The slip indicator light comes on for a few seconds when the engine switch is turned to "ON".
+If the indicator light does not come on when the engine switch is turned on, contact your Toyota dealer.

-Keep in mind the following when driv-
+Keep in mind the following when driving.